 Create a brief report explaining how you performed the measurements and include the image or drawing of the oscilloscope output.
 Then, show a table comparing the measured propagation delays and simulated delays (from ModelSim) for each of the three adder architectures.
 Include a very brief explanation of the different delays.

-Turn the lab report in on e-learning.
+Turn the lab report in on e-learning, if explanation is needed for partial credit.
 Make sure to turn it in to the "lab" section and not the "pre-lab" section.